krakrukra/PocketAdmin/README.md

 When opening up the case, be careful no to break the plastic studs near
 the USB connector and at the opposite (from USB) end of enclosure.

-hardware programmer device used in this project is ST-Link V2
+hardware programmer device used in this project is [ST-Link V2](https://www.aliexpress.com/item/1823628996.html)
 For instructions on how to build and flash the device go check this video:
 [https://www.youtube.com/watch?v=cfud5Dq_w2M](https://www.youtube.com/watch?v=cfud5Dq_w2M)

 ## firmware

-programming language used = C
+Programming language used = C
-flashing software used = openocd
+Flashing software used = openocd 0.12.0
 IDE used = emacs text editor + Makefile

-the firmware was developed on debian 11.3 system, using gcc-arm-none-eabi toolchain
+The firmware was developed on debian 11.3 system, using gcc-arm-none-eabi
-(compiler, linker, binutils) and it does use gcc specific extentions.
+toolchain (compiler, linker, binutils) and it does use gcc specific extentions.
-it was successfully compiled and tested with arm-none-eabi-gcc version 8.3.1
+it was successfully compiled and tested with arm-none-eabi-gcc version 12.2.1

-depends on libgcc.a, which is included in this repository. linker script,
+Depends on libgcc.a, which is included in this repository. linker script,
 startup code and openocd configuration files are included here as well.

-files usb\_rodata.h, hid\_rodata.h, msd\_rodata.h are not really
+Files usb\_rodata.h, hid\_rodata.h, msd\_rodata.h are not really
 headers, but integral parts of usb.c, main.c, msd.c respectively.
 they are not intended to be included in any other files.

-for easy in-field updates, you can use the DFU bootloader.
+For easy in-field updates, you can use the DFU bootloader.
 There is a dfu
-firmware image available in /firmware/firmware\_RRNNN.dfu file.
+firmware image available in **/firmware/firmware\_RRNNN.dfu** file.
 The name
 format is this: RR stands for board revision (13 = rev 1.3) , NNN stands
 for firmware version.
-For example, firmware\_13000.dfu means board
+For example, firmware\_13005.dfu means board
-revision 1.3, firmware version 0
+revision 1.3, firmware version 5

 To automate firmware build process you can use make utility.
 If you
-open terminal in /firmware/ directory, you could run these commands:
+open terminal in **/firmware/** directory, you could run these commands:

 > make
 > make upload